QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 (2) The Scrum master may be a member of the dev team, and it may rotate through the team.

 (3) The Scrum master is not a project manager/leader (`chef de projet`).
-The project manager is overseeing/controlling the project, while the Scrum master is actively working on improving the workflow of the project.
+The project manager oversees/controls the project, while the Scrum master actively works on improving the workflow of the project.
 </details>
 </div></div>